Sammie Okposo: Career

 In 1992, Okposo became a soundtrack producer in the Nigerian movie industry.
 This was the official start of his career as a producer.
 He then switched to making music.

 When he released his first album, "Unconditional Love," in 2000, with the hit single "Welu-Welu," he shook up the music business.
 Okposo was known all over the world and won many awards in Nigeria.

 Personal life and death

-Okposo issued a public apology to his wife, Ozioma, via his Instagram page on 24 January 2022, following his infidelity.
-The apology came a day after a lady, known only as African Doll, accused him of impregnating and abandoning her.
+Okposo was married to Ozioma Onuzulike Sammie Okposo for 12 years before publicly apologising to his wife, Ozioma, via his Instagram page on 24 January 2022, following his infidelity with a U.S.-based woman known as African Doll.
+The apology came a day after African Doll, accused him of impregnating and abandoning her.
 Okposo told his fans that he would be taking a step back from his ministry to focus on restoration and seek forgiveness.
 He initially deactivated his social media handles, but restored them a few days later.

 Okposo died on 25 November 2022, at the age of 51.